Rules and Discipline

 Exceptions: In response to the Great Commission and in gratitude to our brethren on the mission field, any furloughing or returning missionary family will bypass the waiting list and have immediate access to enrollment in the Co-op.
 This gesture is extended in hopes that the Co-op might minister to the unique needs of missionary children transitioning back into U.S. culture.

 Excelsior! uses forums on our website as a means of mass communication to members.
 Co-op members are able to receive email notifications when new posts are made to forum categories that have been selected in their personal profile.
 Families are responsible for all Co-op related information that goes out via the forums, regardless of notification settings.
-Co-op members are free to post questions, information, or announcements to the appropriate forum category.
+In addition, Co-op members are free to post questions, information, or announcements to the appropriate forum category.
 Other means of communication include weekly announcements at Opening and Closing.

 Coop members are free to inquire about the distribution of their membership and class fees toward expenses.
-Any inquiries may be made to the treasurer.
+Any inquiries may be made to the Treasurer.
 All Co-op positions, including stations of leadership, are voluntary and without financial remuneration.